sarahgryskewicz/Wildfire-Phytoplankton-SARP-Research/DATA INFO/README.md

 </div>

 - Launched on 8 February 2024
+- Hyperspectral imaging: Using hundreds of narrow bands for remote sensing.
+More accuracy and detail
 - Satellite-derived products are used to study Earth's oceans and atmosphere
 - Primary instruments on the platform include...
 >- $${\color{Aquamarine}Ocean \space color \space instrument \space (OCI)}$$
 >- $${\color{LightSkyBlue}Multi-angle \space polarimeters: HARP2 \space and \space SPEXone}$$
 - More information can be found [here](https://pace.oceansciences.org/about.htm) </p>
 - See the PACE [homepage!](https://pace.gsfc.nasa.gov/)

+***
+*All image credits to NASA*</p>